stephenvsmith/LocalFCI/tests/testthat/_snaps/rules.md

     Creating path list
     New Path: 4 3
     mpath: 4 3
+    Current Path = <4 3> does not complete uncovered p.d. path.
     Potential New Value in Path: 2
     Size of old path list: 1
     Size of new path list: 2